josh-hardman/learn-es6/README.md

         - [ ] Number
         - [ ] Currency
         - [ ] Date/Time

-## Key ES6 features
 - [ ] Async
     - [ ] Promises
     - [ ] Fetch

-## Upcoming proposals you should be using now
+## Upcoming stage features you should be using now
 - [ ] Async / Await !!
 - [ ] Rest/Spread Properties for ECMAScript !
-Draft	Stage 3 draft.
+Draft	Stage 3.
 - [ ] Observables